This Is What the Menendez Brothers’ Lawyer Is Doing Now

 However, the disagreements between Abramson and Spector led to her resigning from the case.
 In 2009, Spector was eventually convicted.

-She doesn’t take cases anymore, no matter how exciting they are, but she does teach the other current generation about the law when she delivers talks at conferences and seminars.
+She doesn’t take cases anymore, no matter how exciting they are, but she occasionally shares her wealth of legal knowledge with the current generation when she delivers talks at conferences and seminars.